Azure/bicep-registry-modules/avm/res/operational-insights/workspace/README.md

 ### Parameter: `managedIdentities.userAssignedResourceIds`

 The resource ID(s) to assign to the resource.
+Required if a user assigned identity is used for encryption.

 - Required: No
 - Type: array

+### Parameter: `onboardWorkspaceToSentinel`

+Onboard the Log Analytics Workspace to Sentinel.
+Requires 'SecurityInsights' solution to be in gallerySolutions.

+- Required: No
+- Type: bool
+- Default: `False`

 ### Parameter: `publicNetworkAccessForIngestion`